chamik/website/src/void/cool-sites.md

 [Black Blog](https://blackblog.cz/) - A blog about development, math, physics, literature, and tea

-[Everything2](https://everything2.com/) - A collaborative writing project

 [Meziklasí](https://www.meziklasi.cz/) - A blog about a mythical village in the center of the Czech Republic

+[rdck.dev](https://rdck.dev/) - A cool redhead guy doing cool programming stuff